totajuliusd/topr/README.md

 See the <a href="doc/manhattan.html">Manhattan vignette</a> for more detailed examples of how to use the manhattan plot function.

+See the <a href="vignettes/manhattan.html">Manhattan vignette</a> for more detailed examples of how to use the manhattan plot function.

 View the whole genome association results on a Manhattan plot:

 ``` r